|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During 2010, Ken Bledsoe (son of Vernon O. Elder) snorkled the wreckage.

 The three fatalities were officially declared dead the day of the mission.
 Their bodies were recovered and they were initially buried in adjoining burial burials on Thursday Island.
 An Australian Army Chaplain, Archie Harris, conducted services for the three American airmen on July 15 and July 16.
 During 1943, the three were reburied in the American section of the Townsville Cemetery at Belgian Gardens in Townsville.
-In July 1945 they were reburied in the USAF Military Cemetery at Ipswich, near Brisbane.
+In July 1945 they were reburied at Ipswich Cemetery (USAF Cemetery Brisbane).
 Postwar, the crew's remains were transported to the United States for permanent burial.

 Budz is buried at Saint Bridgets Cemetery in Great Barrington, MA.
 The local VFW is in part named after Lt.
 Budz and his brother Chester, also a veteran with the 19th BG.